Distributed Information-based Source Seeking: Experiments

-In this subsection, we showcase the effectiveness of our algorithm when extended to the distributed setting. {In Fig. \ref{fig:Internal-Compare}-\ref{fig:Delay}, the x-axes are time steps, and the color bands show the standard deviation across 100 repetitive experiments. } Specifically, our experiments compare the following groups: \begin{itemize} \item \textbf{Our distributed algorithm \ref{alg:distri-alg}}: consensus is used in estimation and gradient update.
-The sensors have a shared loss function. \item \textbf{Variation I}: consensus is used in estimation but not in gradient update.
-The sensors have different local loss functions. \item \textbf{Variation II}: \modified{each sensor gathers measurement information from its neighbors, but the estimation is done on its own.} No consensus in either estimation or gradient update.
-Local EKF is used instead of consensus EKF.
-The sensors have different local loss functions. \item \textbf{Algorithm \ref{alg:centralized-alg}}. \end{itemize} The first three groups are implemented as distributed algorithms.
-The fourth is Algorithm \ref{alg:centralized-alg} with a central controller, which serves as the control group.
-Detailed descriptions for the two variants I and II are provided in Appendix \ref{append:Distributed-Variants}.
-All sensors use the same measurement model as defined in \eqref{eq:experiment-measurement-model}.
-We simplify the sensor communication network so that the distributed algorithms use a static, undirected circulant network with each mobile sensor connected with two neighbors. \modified{ Although the neighbors of a sensor in physical locations could change over time, the communication neighborhood is fixed and does not vary in our experiments.
-We program the robots to communicate via a single-hop, static network, where each robot communicates with and only with a fixed set of neighbors on the communication network.
-This feature is also possible in our hardware implementation because our lab space is small enough that all sensors are within the maximal range of communication with one another.
-Using a fixed communication network preserves the effect of limited information in the distributed setting while allowing simpler, more interpretable results from the experiments.
+Although the neighbors of a sensor in physical locations could change over time, the communication neighborhood is fixed and does not vary in our experiments.
+The robots communicate via a single-hop, static network, where each communicates only with a fixed set of neighbors on the network.\footnote{This feature is also implementable in our hardware experiments because our lab space is small enough that all sensors are within the maximal range of communication with one another.} Using a fixed and sparsely connected communication network simulates the effect of limited information in the distributed setting while allowing simpler, more interpretable results from the experiments.
 However, fixed communication is indeed a limiting assumption.
 Our algorithm can be revised to accommodate a more general, potentially time-varying network, such as the ad-hoc network where the robots can only communicate with teammates within a limited distance.
 Based on the previous studies on distributed consensus and optimization over time-varying communication graphs, e.g., \cite{you2013consensus,nedic2014distributed,yang2019survey}, we expect our algorithm to achieve good performance as long as the network remains connected for a sufficient fraction of the time.
-This is left as our future work.}
+This is left as our future work.

 We repeat the experiments of seeking a static source.
 The sensor locations are initialized in the same way as in the previous subsection \ref{sec:advantage}.
 The source is still situated at $(6,6)$.
 We use the fixed location $(3,3)$ as the initial guess of the source location for the centralized control group.
 As for the first three distributed groups, each sensor uses an independent random location in $[0,3]\times [0,3]$ as the initial guess.